THE CHECKING-IN SAFETY CHECKLIST FOR TRAVEL WITH BABIES AND TODDLERS

-We once entered a thoroughly modern hotel room to find someone had indeed brought us a portacrib as requested, though he had set it up directly beneath an enormous light sconce protruding from the wall that would have served well on a whaling ship.
+Once upon a time in L.A.: We entered a thoroughly modern hotel room to find someone had indeed brought us a pack ‘n play as requested.
+However, he had set it up directly beneath an enormous light sconce protruding from the wall that would have served well on a whaling ship.
 If it didn’t brain our daughter as she stood up in the crib, it surely would have harpooned one of us after laying her down beneath it.

 ___ Door locks

 Can you latch the main door to ensure your child won’t go sightseeing without you?
 Does the bathroom or any other room have locks within your child’s reach?

 Are the windows low enough for the child to run into, or climb out of, or access by climbing on other furniture in the room?
 Do they open wide enough that toys—or a child—might fall through (remember, screens will not stop children from falling)?
 Can they be locked shut so your child cannot open it?
 Is there a “protective” rail or grillwork outside the window that might tempt the child?

 Can your child unlatch or operate the door unassisted?
 Is the glass so wide it is a walk-through risk?
 Is the glass so thin or old it might break if bumped by a toy or gallivanting child?